skelleyboy/cookin/_posts/2021-09-10-krishna-lunch.md

 5. 2 tablespoons Braggs liquid aminos (or soy sauce)
 6. 1 tablespoon hing ("asafetida")

+## Directions

+1. Blend all ingredients.
+2. Refrigerate and serve on salad or whatever you want (its good on the next dish.)

+***

 # Kofta Balls for Pasta

 ## Tools